On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Main results

 \subsection{Beyond the monotonicity assumption: A conjecture}

 In Section~\ref{sec: beyond_mean_based}, we showed that our results can be extended beyond exact mean-based strategies, allowing their applicability to a wide range of popular online learning algorithms.
 In this section, we ask whether the other principal assumption of \textit{monotonicity} of the mapping from empirical average to mixed strategy at every round (Definition~\ref{as:monotonic}) is also relaxable.
-While this assumption of monotonicity will intuitively be satisfied by any learning agent that aims to maximize its utility\footnote{Note that this is significantly more general than the expected-utility-theory as it is only a qualitative statement, not a quantitative one.}, and can be verified to be satisfied by all known mean-based no-regret algorithms, it is of interest to examine whether it is truly necessary to prove our results.
+While this assumption of monotonicity will intuitively be satisfied by any learning agent that aims to maximize its utility in a qualitative sense (including expected-utility-theory, but also much broader behavioral models), and can be verified to be satisfied by all known mean-based no-regret algorithms, it is of interest to examine whether it is truly necessary to prove our results.
 We conjecture below that last-iterate oscillations will continue to hold for mean-based strategies that are not monotonic.